Sodium hypochlorite: Nerve agent neutralization

-At the various nerve agent (chemical warfare nerve gas) destruction facilities throughout the United States, 0.5-2.5% sodium hypochlorite is used to remove all traces of nerve agent or blister agent from Personal Protection Equipment after an entry is made by personnel into toxic areas.
+At the various nerve agent (chemical warfare nerve gas) destruction facilities throughout the United States, 0.5–2.5% sodium hypochlorite is used to remove all traces of nerve agent or blister agent from Personal Protection Equipment after an entry is made by personnel into toxic areas.

-0.5-2.5% sodium hypochlorite is also used to neutralize any accidental releases of the nerve agent in the toxic areas.
+0.5–2.5% sodium hypochlorite is also used to neutralize any accidental releases of the nerve agent in the toxic areas.

 Lesser concentrations of sodium hypochlorite are used similarly in the Pollution Abatement System to ensure that no nerve agent is released into the furnace flue gas.

 Reduction of skin damage

-Dilute bleach baths have been used for decades to treat moderate to severe eczema in humans,.
+Dilute bleach baths have been used for decades to treat moderate to severe eczema in humans.
 Still, it has not been clear why they work.
 One of the reasons why bleach helps is that eczema can frequently result in secondary infections, especially from bacteria like Staphylococcus aureus, which makes managing it difficult.
 Staphylococcus aureus infection is related to the pathogenesis of eczema and AD.
 Bleach baths are one method for lowering the risk of staph infections in people with eczema.
 The antibacterial and anti-inflammatory properties of sodium hypochlorite contribute to the reduction of harmful bacteria on the skin and the reduction of inflammation, respectively.
 According to work published by researchers at the Stanford University School of Medicine in November 2013, a very dilute (0.005%) solution of sodium hypochlorite in water was successful in treating skin damage with an inflammatory component caused by radiation therapy, excess sun exposure or aging in laboratory mice.
 Mice with radiation dermatitis given daily 30-minute baths in bleach solution experienced less severe skin damage and better healing and hair regrowth than animals bathed in water.
-A molecule called nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is known to play a critical role in inflammation, aging, and response to radiation.
+Nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is known to play a critical role in inflammation, aging, and response to radiation.
 The researchers found that if NF-κB activity was blocked in elderly mice by bathing them in bleach solution, the animals' skin began to look younger, going from old and fragile to thicker, with increased cell proliferation.
 The effect diminished after the baths were stopped, indicating that regular exposure was necessary to maintain skin thickness.